webtorrent/bittorrent-dht/README.md

 }
 ```

-#### `dht.lookup(infoHash)`
+#### `dht.lookup(infoHash, [callback])`

-Find peers for the given infoHash. `infoHash` can be a string or Buffer.
+Find peers for the given info hash.

 This does a recursive lookup in the DHT.
 Potential peers that are discovered are emitted
 as `peer` events.
 See the `peer` event below for more info.

+`infoHash` can be a string or Buffer. `callback` is called when the recursive lookup has
+terminated, and is called with two paramaters.
+The first is an `Error` or null.
+The second
+is an array of the K closest nodes.
+You usually don't need to use this info and can simply
+listen for `peer` events.

-`dht.lookup()` should only be called after the ready event has fired, otherwise the lookup
+Note: `dht.lookup()` should only be called after the ready event has fired, otherwise the
-may fail because the DHT routing table doesn't contain enough nodes.
+lookup may fail because the DHT routing table doesn't contain enough nodes.

 #### `dht.listen([port], [onlistening])`